Team Cargols is a Perpignan-based association created back in 2014.

-From Lleida, the snail trail glides its way north stopping on Mount Canigou the 23rd June (as part of the Saint Jean celebrations) and in Perpignan the 24th June before finally arriving in Toulouges for the Festival de l’Escargot the first weekend of July.
+Inspired by the celebrations in Lleida, the snail trail has glided its way north, usually making a stop-off on Mount Canigou as part of the summer solstice Saint Jean celebrations) before finally arriving at the Parc de Clairfont in Toulouges for the Festival de l’Escargot the first weekend of July.

 The four pillars of the Snail Fest are: